diffblue/gitlab/doc/update/deprecations.md

 **Planned removal milestone: 15.0 (2022-05-22)**

-### GitLab self-monitoring
+### GitLab self-monitoring project

 WARNING:
-This feature will be changed or removed in 15.0 as a [breaking change](https://docs.gitlab.com/ee/development/contributing/#breaking-changes).
+This feature will be changed or removed in 16.0 as a [breaking change](https://docs.gitlab.com/ee/development/contributing/#breaking-changes).
 Before updating GitLab, review the details carefully to determine if you need to make any changes to your code, settings, or workflow.

 GitLab self-monitoring gives administrators of self-hosted GitLab instances the tools to monitor the health of their instances.
-This feature is deprecated in GitLab 14.9, and is scheduled for removal in 15.0.
+This feature is deprecated in GitLab 14.9, and is scheduled for removal in 16.0.

-**Planned removal milestone: 15.0 (2022-05-22)**
+**Planned removal milestone: 16.0 (2023-05-22)**

 ### GraphQL permissions change for Package settings